 Heritage assets held by the University consists of artwork and assets of cultural interest displayed in the University's campuses held in perpetuity.
-The total estimated current value of the assets as at 20 August 2018 is £163,700.
-This has increased since the previous valuation undertaken on 31 August 2015 when the assets were valued at £101,450.
-This value is based on an insurance replacement cost.
-The heritage assets are not being depreciated as their individual value, other than for insurance purposes, is not known.
+The total estimated value of the assets as at 20 August 2018 was £163,700.
+There have been additions in year valued at £2,700, increasing the value of heritage assets to £166,400.
+The recognition value of all items is based on the insurance replacement cost.
+The heritage assets are not depreciated as their individual value, other than for insurance purposes, is not known.
+These asset values are not included in the tangible asset note.

 There were no tangible assets held by the subsidiary company.